 Despite your best efforts, they aren’t ever quite happy with your answers.

-They may keep your contact centre agents wrapped up in overly long interactions too, causing issues like long waiting periods and live chat queues.
+They may keep your contact center agents wrapped up in overly long interactions too, causing issues like long waiting periods and live chat queues.

 Dealing with this type of customer can prove frustrating.

-Sometimes, they might even think that they know more than your contact centre agents!
+Sometimes, they might even think that they know more than your contact center agents.